Boxing Alley

 Boxing Alley is a boxing gym located in Auckland, New Zealand.

-The gym is known for training many professional athletes and celebrities in boxing, most notably former rugby league footballer and professional boxer, Monty Betham.
+The gym is known for training many professional athletes and celebrities in boxing, most notably Monty Betham, a former rugby league footballer and professional boxer.
 It now caters to many boxing fitness enthusiasts.

 Charity work

-Boxing Alley has helped raise funds for various charity organisations such as Blue Dragon Children’s Foundation, Kiwis for kiwi, Auckland Women's Refuge and Monty Betham's Steps for Life Foundation.
+Boxing Alley has helped raise funds for various charity organizations such as Blue Dragon Children's Foundation, Kiwis for Kiwi, Auckland Women's Refuge, and Monty Betham's Steps for Life Foundation.

-In 2017, Boxing Alley formed their own charity foundation called Wood For The Trees alongside Moa Brewing Company and Auckland Harley-Davidson.
-The foundation’s mission is to help New Zealanders suffering from mental illness by providing funding to grassroots organisations.
+In 2017, Boxing Alley formed their charity foundation called Wood For The Trees alongside Moa Brewing Company and Auckland Harley-Davidson.
+The foundation's mission is to help New Zealanders suffering from mental illness by providing funding to grassroots organizations.

 Television appearances

 In 2013, an episode of The X Factor (New Zealand series 1) was filmed at Boxing Alley.

 In 2018, in the seventh episode of Project Runway New Zealand (season 1), a segment was filmed at Boxing Alley featuring a challenge for the contestants.
 The segment also featured host and Victoria's Secret model, Georgia Fowler displaying her boxing skills with mentor Andreas Mikellis.